tinythings/sysinspect/docs/eventsensors/menotify.rst

         Returns the current installed-package snapshot known to PackageKit.
         This is useful for scripts that want to diff installed packages across polling cycles and emit add/remove events.

+    ``packagekit.install(names)``
+        Installs packages by name through PackageKit and returns the operation result as a Lua table.

+    ``packagekit.remove(names)``
+        Removes packages by name through PackageKit and returns the operation result as a Lua table.

+    ``packagekit.upgrade(names)``
+        Upgrades packages by name through PackageKit and returns the operation result as a Lua table.

 Event Shape
 -----------